 And what about the chance to enjoy a better and more productive lifestyle?
 When we don’t need our hands on the wheel or our eyes on the road during long distance travel, there’s a whole lot of opportunity for podcasts/chatting/working/sleeping.

-Of course, as the percentage of automated vehicles increases, the number of accidents that result from system failure (rather than human error) will inevitably rise.
+Of course, as the percentage of automated vehicles increases, the number of road accidents that result from system failure (rather than human error) will inevitably rise.

 Others, including Diana Bowman from the University of Michigan, have raised the possibility of normal cars crashing into ‘lighter’ automated vehicles and the likelihood that autonomous cars would challenge our understanding of who was liable in a motor vehicle accident.